chrismabon/chrismabon.github.io/code.md

 ---
 title: Code
-description:
+description: Snippets of this author's well-implemented code
 ---

 <br>

-> "Talk is cheap.
+>> "Talk is cheap.
 Show me the code."
 >> -Linus Torvalds

 ---